jianminchen/Leetcode_Julia/Leetcode discussion/2019AlgorithmPractice.md

 I like to list all algorithms I practice in 2019.
 I need to constantly find new algorithms to work on, and also review my past practice as well.

 I can easily find out what algorithms I solve by looking up my github page and sorting by the date time.
 [Here](https://github.com/jianminchen/Leetcode_Julia/tree/master/Leetcode%20discussion/2019) is the folder to contain images of all algorithms I save in Leetcode source code folder.<br>
+2018 - December <br>
+[958.
+Check Completeness of a Binary Tree](https://leetcode.com/problems/check-completeness-of-a-binary-tree/discuss/207326/C-Give-node-an-index-based-on-parent-index-and-use-the-sum-to-check-completeness) Learn from a casual coder<br>
+[958.
+Check Completeness of a Binary Tree](https://leetcode.com/problems/check-completeness-of-a-binary-tree/discuss/206186/C-preorder-traversal-and-play-with-use-case-related-to-leaf-nodes) C# preorder traversal and play with use case related to leaf nodes<br>
 2019 - January <br>
 [37.
 Sudoku solver](https://leetcode.com/problems/sudoku-solver/discuss/217272/C-One-more-elegant-solution) Another elegant solution learned from a casual coder<br>
 [145.
 Binary Tree Postorder Traversal](https://leetcode.com/problems/binary-tree-postorder-traversal/discuss/201561/C-using-stack-to-maintain-the-order-and-brute-force-each-node-as-the-root-node) My practice, using hashset to mark visited<br>